RealGeeks/rag/README.md

 ## Development

 Make sure to execute `npm run scss` whenever changes are made to _lib/js/variables.js_ or any of the _svg_ files, and commit the generated files.

+## Known Issues

+Because css vendor prefixing is done on the client, the rendered markup is different than the one returned by the server, making them incompatible.